marybeshaw/skill-building-program/badges-in-development/web-components/_micro_POJ_webcomponents.md

 ------

-- You have demonstrated that you can create your own custom elements.
+- You have demonstrated that you can create your own custom elements with only javascript.
-- You have demonstrated that you can create your own type extension elements.
+- You have demonstrated that you can create your own type extension elements with only javascript.
 - You have demonstrated an understanding of how/when to use the different pieces of the Web Components spec

 -----